 A wide range of services to reduce and prevent crime and to enhance the perception of safety in Center City Philadelphia.

-Alert Philadelphia provides immediate notification of emergencies to Center City businesses, employers, property owners, hospitals, residential groups, community leaders, law enforcers, first responders and private security representatives, among others.
+Alert Philadelphia provides timely notification of emergencies and events that impact Center City businesses, employers, property owners, hospitals, residential groups, community leaders, law enforcers, first responders and private security representatives, among others.
+Important information is relayed on a timely basis via email and text message.
+Alert Philadelphia is a partnership of the Center City District and the Philadelphia Office of Emergency Management.
+Alert Philadelphia Sign-Up

 Working with the Philadelphia Police Department, the CCD uses state-of-the art, computer-generated mapping techniques to identify crime trends or patterns and make strategic deployment decisions.